Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios.md

     Amplitude.instance().initializeApiKey("API_KEY", userId: "USER_ID")
     ```

-Don't assign users a user ID that could change, because each unique user ID as a unique user in Amplitude.
+Don't assign users a user ID that could change, because each unique user ID is a unique user in Amplitude.
 Learn more about how Amplitude tracks unique users in the [Help Center](https://help.amplitude.com/hc/en-us/articles/115003135607-Track-unique-users-in-Amplitude).

 ### Debug logging